mattrips/scratchPad/Protocol Conformance.md

 Where a class conforms to a protocol, the nature of class inheritance impacts the availability of implementations for purposes of protocol conformance.
 For instance, a superclass may expose functionality that incidentally has the same signature as a protocol requirement.
 Conversely, if a class is declared to conform to a protocol, the implementations in a subclass of the class are not available to satisfy the protocol requirements.

 ### Invocation
+At point of invocation, which protocol's protocol requirement is being invoked?
+Whether invoked at all--or concrete method on concrete type is called.

 ### Signature Matching